 How can we help our 50 plus-year-old bodies produce more of these happy hormones that will generally make us feel much better, contented and happier, and even be motivated to work out and exercise?
 We’ve got the answer!

 Do you like coffee?
-Or, do you like lemonade?
-If the answer is yes to either question, we have something for you that gets your neurotransmitters firing again and getting those hormones flowing again.
+If the answer is yes, we have something for you that gets your neurotransmitters firing again and getting those hormones flowing again.
 This will help you get past any motivational issues you might have with exercise and simply make you feel happier (even without exercise).
-Shirley and I take these products every single day!
 Click the banners below and read about each.
-If you'd like us to send you a completely free (including shipping) 2-day sample to try, go out and fill out the form.
-You can thank us later!
+Read our Smart Coffee Guide to see which coffee we picked as the Best Nootropic Coffee.

 What We Can Learn from Santo & Rose